30 Things To Do Near Tokyo: The Best Day-Trips & Getaways From The Capital

 Finally, our last recommended day-trip from Tokyo is to the hot spring and ski resort town of Yuzawa in Niigata.
 A convenient stop on the Joetsu Shinkansen Line running from Tokyo to Niigata City, Echigo-Yuzawa Station can be beached in around 85-minutes from the capital.
 In winter, shinkansen services run directly to Gala-Yuzawa Station, which sits directly beneath the ski resort of Gala Yuzawa.
 For this reason, Gala is hugely popular with Tokyo residents and while the ease of access will appeal to many visitors, just be aware that the resort becomes very crowded and weather conditions can make the conditions icy and poor.
 For that reason, we recommend heading to the resorts of Nagano – a little bit further but worth the effort.
 Please note, if you want to ski/snowboard in Yuzawa, resorts in the area are typically open from mid-December until the end of March (depending on snow conditions).
 Outside of winter, Yuzawa offers a nice escape from Tokyo with its ropeway, alpine garden, hot springs, restaurants and ‘sake’ bars offering respite from the congestion of the capital.
 For suggestions of what to do while in Yuzawa, see our ’15 Things To Do Around Yuzawa & Where To Stay’ page.

-Having considered what’s on offer in Central Japan as day-trips, let’s turn our attention to fifteen overnight and multi-day getaways from Tokyo in Central Japan.
+Having considered what’s on offer in and around Tokyo as day-trips, let’s turn our attention to fifteen overnight and multi-day getaways from Tokyo in Central Japan.
 Noting that some of the following will expand on destinations already discussed, let’s start with the obvious one:

 16 / NAGANO SKI RESORTS: MULTI-DAY GETAWAYS / December to April